napari/napari.github.io/fundamentals/tracks.md

 ## using the tracks properties dictionary

-The `Tracks` layer can contain properties that annotate each point.
+The `Tracks` layer can contain properties that annotate the vertices of each track.
 `Tracks.properties` stores the properties in a dictionary where each key is the name of the property and the values are numpy arrays with a value for each vertex in the track (i.e., length N for N vertices in `Tracks.data`).